robbarwell123/GroupB_StratAirlift/README.md

 * `-o` (Optional) The output directory to place the scenario files.
 Will default to `output_folder` if this option is not specified.
 * `-v` (Optional) Will display the current version of the program and terminate regardless of other options specified.

-Additional details can be found in the [user documentation](https://github.com/robbarwell123/GroupB_StratAirlift/wiki).
+Additional details can be found in the [user and developer documentation](https://github.com/robbarwell123/GroupB_StratAirlift/wiki).

 ### Test Application